Introduction to Charting Lactation Visits

 Consider using voice memos to when charting lactation visits that involve a lot of narrative.
 Google Keep, a G-Suite service, allows you to record voice memos in the form of notes.
 It’s covered under G-Suite’s Business Associates Agreement, meaning it can be used in a HIPAA-compliant way.
 You can make a note with the client’s name or record number, and record narrative there.
 In the chart, you’d just add “see file in Keep for narrative.”

 You can also look into transcription services designed for medical practices.
 They’ll be cost-prohibitive for many IBCLC private practices but if you have heavy client volume you may decide it’s a necessary expense.

 Chart less when you can

-While some elements of our charts need to be detailed because they’ll be shared with our clients, others can be less detailed.
+While some elements of charting lactation visits need to be detailed because they’ll be shared with our clients, others can be less detailed.
 Think of it like a movie set—the front that you see on camera is so detailed and realistic, but behind that facade it’s messy.
 The only parts that have to look good are the parts that someone else will see.
 The part only you’ll see?
 Shorthand, shortcuts, abbreviation, messy, no formatting—think of creating triggers that make sense to you and that could be deciphered in the event that your chart is audited by the insurance company.